 Deadline: July 31

-If you are in the advanced stages of development, or in production or post-production on a creative documentary, you could score $25,000-$50,000 from the respected Tribeca Film Institure.
+If you are in the advanced stages of development, or in production or post-production on a creative documentary, you could score $25,000 - $50,000 from the respected Tribeca Film Institute.
 From TFI:

 The TFI Documentary Fund, presented by The Orchard, supports and furthers the development of exceptional character-driven, non-fiction works that spotlight contemporary themes with an original focus and bold, creative filmmaking.
 This fund allows TFI to financially support many audience-grabbing genres that fall under the documentary field.

 The National Endowment for the Humanities is the big daddy of government support for documentaries that address the humanities.
-The application process isn't easy (you need an experienced team, a non-profit organization or fiscal sponsor, two humanities advisors, and a lengthy application -- Ken Burns' project descriptions are rumored to have been around 40 pages) but the payoff is worth is: one to three year grants in the $100,000 to $650,000 range.
+The application process isn't easy (you need an experienced team, a non-profit organization or fiscal sponsor, two humanities advisors, and a lengthy application; Ken Burns' project descriptions are rumored to have been around 40 pages.
+But the payoff is worth it: one-to-three-year grants in the $100,000 - $650,000 range.
 From NEH:

 NEH encourages projects that feature multiple formats to engage the public in the exploration of humanities ideas.
 Film and television projects may be single programs or a series addressing significant figures, events, or ideas and drawing their content from humanities scholarship.
 They must be intended for national distribution.
 The program welcomes projects ranging in length from short-form to broadcast-length video.

 Like the above production grants, the development grants are for documentaries that address topics in the humanities, and the application process is just as extensive.
 The awards range from $40,000 to $75,000.
 From NEH: